TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   the time).
 For this reason, the unpooled choice is considered 'safer' and is set as the default option in R.

-Once again, confidence intervals and p-values are based on the parametric t-distribution.
-Usage of this parametric distribution is once again justified based on the CLT.
+As in the one-sample case, confidence intervals and p-values are based on the parametric t-distribution.
+Usage of this parametric distribution is again justified based on the CLT.
 In the two-sample case, the 'rule-of-thumb' is that each sample should have a size of at least 30.
 In practice, if the populations being sampled are roughly normally distributed, the parametric